pgpartman/pg_partman/doc/pg_partman.md

 IMPORTANT NOTES:

  * The template table feature in use to handle certain features is only a temporary solution to help speed up native partitioning adoption.
 As things are handled better natively, the use of the template table will be phased out quickly from pg_partman.
-If a feature that was managed by the template is eventually supported natively, it will eventually be removed from template management in pg_partman, so please plan ahead for that during major version upgrading if it applies to you.
+If a feature that was managed by the template is supported natively in the future, it will eventually be removed from template management in pg_partman, so please plan ahead for that during major version upgrading if it applies to you.

  * The UNLOGGED status is managed via pg_partman's template due to an inconsistency in the way the property is handled when either enabling or disabling UNLOGGED on the parent table of a native partition set.
 That property does not actually change when the ALTER command is written so new child tables will continue to use the property that existed before.
 So if you wanted to change a partition set from UNLOGGED to LOGGED for all future children, it does not work.
 With the property now being managed on the template table, changing it there will allow the change to propagate to newly created children.
 Pre-existing child tables will have to be changed manually, but that has always been the case.
 See reported bug at https://www.postgresql.org/message-id/flat/15954-b61523bed4b110c4%40postgresql.org

 ### Time Zones

 It is important to ensure that the time zones for all systems that will be running pg_partman maintenance operations are consistent, especially when running time-based partitioning.
 The calls to pg_partman functions will use the time zone that is set by the client at the time the functions are called.
-This is consistent with the way PostgreSQL clients work in general.
+This is consistent with the way libpq clients work in general.

-It is highly recommended to run your database system in UTC time to overcome issues that are currently not possible to solve due to Daylight Saving time changes.
+It is highly recommended to run your database system in UTC time to overcome issues that are currently not possible to solve due to Daylight Saving Time (DST) changes.
 Then also ensure the client that will be creating partition sets and running the maintenance calls is also set to UTC.
 For example, trying to partition hourly will either break when the time changes or skip creating a child table.

 ### Sub-partitioning